fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADDevice.md

 # Get-AzureADDevice

 ## SYNOPSIS
-Retrieves a specific device from Azure Active Directory
+Gets a device from Active Directory.

 ## SYNTAX